 These duos provide artwork for the issue that I can only describe as disturbingly delicious.
 As I mentioned the team ups seemed to be decided by the decades but that’s the only difference.
 Both teams clearly had no problem getting their “hands” dirty.
 Whether it is Murder Palace of the Gemini both showcase what I can only describe as “grimm” The Holmes scenes in the past are much more extreme and gripping easily making them the standouts.
 However Susan’s present investigation plays with the imagination.
 Somehow seeing a blood soaked table and wondering what happened is just as terrifying as witnessing the event.

 Story 3 has little to do but play with the plots established by the previous “tales”.
-Story 2 and the tale of Holmes is clarified and it’s importance to the survivors of Story 1 is discovered.
+Clarifying the tale of Holmes from Story 2 and the discovery of it’s importance to the survivors of Story 1.
 During this story the significance of the use of “Gemini” in the name of the hotel becomes apparent.
 I had questioned whether this comic felt like a Zenoscope tale.
 Grimm Tales of Anthology fits just right for this publisher.
 I can’t say every twist in the last story suprised me but the how(s) and the to what length(s) are surely shocking.
-Staying true to it’s tradition this issue captured that which is fantasy and that which is familiar.
+Staying true to it’s tradition this issue captures that which is fantasy and that which is familiar.
 A story of the “Gemini” much like the Greek tale of long ago.
 A story of the pursuit and price of gaining either physical or merely printed immortality.